 - Easy access for the servicing of GFH aircraft at nearby Hong Kong airport.
-The parent firm of the Xiamen refurbishment firm is based in Hong Kong.
+The parent firm of the Xiamen firm is based in Hong Kong.
 Many of the world’s airlines use the facilities for servicing of their heavy aircraft.

 - Macau’s airport facility (CAM) has been very welcoming to GFH.
 CAM allows for GFH’s aircraft to land and park at the airport, free of charges and fees, due to their humanitarian application, whereas other airports have very restrictive regulations and fees.

 - Macau corporations, government departments, various entities and the media are very welcoming to GFH, providing for a friendly base to operate from.

 - Due to its “gaming” base and high-end casinos, a financial hub focus and other initiatives being put in place; Macau is fast gaining international media exposure.
 This serves GFH well with added exposure on its new paradigm model for humanitarian medical care.

 - GFH Manufacturing is a new initiative.
 This will be a plant functioning from Hengqing Island and Zhuhai, connected by a bridge to Macau.
 This will be the new plant for designing and manufacturing of the 21st Century clinics and emergency shelters, planned from 2020 onwards.
 New designs, specialized materials, lower costs and efficiency are the elements that have made this an attractive proposition.

 Macau was the first territory held by a European nation in Asia and also the last, becoming a Special Administrative Region (SAR) of China in 1999.
 Initially a Portuguese trading outpost at the beginning of the 16th century, Macau has long enjoyed a strong relationship with Mainland China.